MARINE ANALYTICS

 Mapping sediments

-I'm mapping sediment fractions in the Gulf of Mexico and the US South Atlantic.
-From a bunch of samples, I am producing maps for the region using geostatistical analyses and spatial interpolation.
-For this project I am using compositional kriging, which is great at handling this type of data.
+We're mapping sediment fractions in the Gulf of America and the US South Atlantic.
+From a bunch of samples, We produced maps for the region using geostatistical analyses and spatial interpolation.
+For this project we are using compositional kriging, which is great at handling this type of data.
 This is a challenging, big data task!
 The maps will help efforts in this intensively studied region, such as mapping habitat suitability, species distributions, or identifying fishing grounds.
+The published dataset is available here.

 Picture